Fleshgrinder/melaniegruber.de/src/about.md

 [contact@melaniegruber.de](mailto:contact@melaniegruber.de)

-Currently I am working as a lecturer for “3D-Software and Animation”, “Game Art Production”, and “"Gameplay and Game Design” at the [bib International College](http://www.bib.de/b.i.b.-International-College-Bergisch-Gladbach.aspx) in Bergisch Gladbach.
+Currently I am working as a lecturer for “3D-Software and Animation”, “Game Art Production”, and “Gameplay and Game Design” at the [bib International College](http://www.bib.de/b.i.b.-International-College-Bergisch-Gladbach.aspx) in Bergisch Gladbach.